+- Council's Code of Conduct

-- Council's Gifts and Benefits Procedures
+- Council's Intranet

-- Manager Governance & Business Services
+- Manager Governance & Risk

 - ICAC web site www.icac.nsw.gov.au

-11 Document control
+10 Document control

-11.1 Review
+10.1 Review

 Due to the nature of this policy and the possible implications that may flow from any gift or benefit received, it may be reviewed at any time.
 However, as a minimum, the policy will be reviewed within 12 months of an ordinary election of the Council.
 Apart from inconsequential editing changes, amendments to this policy are to be submitted to Council for approval.